Stories linking everyone in Telecom

 – Jeff Reihl, Chief Technology Officer, LexisNexis

-Larger, more established corporations that boast of their longevity are the ones suffering the most from this shortage.
+Larger, more established telco corporations that boast of their longevity are the ones suffering the most from this shortage.
 Their current workflows are full of outdated and legacy systems that require loads of upkeep and maintenance.
 Without development and digital transformation, organizations will be left in the dust.

 Working process

-How PortaOne uses low-code and no-code
+How PortaOne Uses Low-Code and No-Code

 PortaOne recognizes the need for our customers to have more agile, less time-consuming, and easier solutions that work for them, rather than against them.
 We believe that a key answer to this problem is the implementation of low-code solutions.
+(What is agile methodology in telecommunications?
+We have some thoughts on that, too.)

 In the meantime, if you’re interested in evaluating your integration needs and getting advice on which integration tool will work the best for you, get in touch with us today.